Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ### For "How is this different from X?"

 ```
 Great question!
-The main difference is where SendVelo lives.
+The main difference is where Thumbway lives.

 [Competitor X] is a standalone tool - you create content elsewhere, then upload for approval.

-SendVelo lives INSIDE ChatGPT.
+Thumbway lives INSIDE ChatGPT.
 You write, say "send for approval," done.
 No context switching.

 If you're not using ChatGPT for content creation, [Competitor X] might be better.
-If you are, SendVelo is built for that workflow.
+If you are, Thumbway is built for that workflow.
 ```

 ### For Pricing Questions